mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 * [Static credentials](#static)
 * [Signature version 4 headers](#signature-v4-headers)

+{{% alert color="info" %}
+}In general, session credentials are the recommended authentication method for use with your production app.
+Static credentials are not suitable for use in production - you should only use them in test or demo environments.
+Signature version 4 headers cover more advanced use cases.
+You can use them if session credentials do not cover your requirements, or if you are implementing AWS Authentication for a platform-supported AWS connector that specifically requires signature headers authentication.
+For more information, refer to the documentation of the platform-supported connector that you are implementing.
+{{% /alert %}}

 ### 4.1 Implementing Session Credentials {#session}

 Session credentials use Amazon IAM Roles Anywhere to assume an AWS Role.
 IAM Roles Anywhere is used to create a session token valid for a specific duration.
 The default duration is one hour.
+This is the recommended authentication method for most use cases.

 To authenticate your app in AWS by using session credentials, first add a client certificate in the Deployment Portal, and then add the **GetSessionCredentials** activity to a microflow in Studio Pro.